What does a video production cost?

 9-Audio + Image files / Licensing:

-Will your video require alternate languages or closed captioning?
+Does your video require alternate languages or closed captioning?
 Will on-screen text be in different languages, and if so, which and how many?
 Will you be using different voice-overs for different audiences?
 The more languages, the more time it will take to proofread and edit, and believe it or not, certain languages may sometimes cost more than others.

 11-Rendering / Uploading: